vadym-ts/armenia_stroke_aid/README.md

 This project explores how quickly patients can potentially reach specialized stroke treatment using a routable OpenStreetMap road network and travel-time accessibility modeling.

-The analysis focuses specifically on the 6 hospitals participating in Armenia’s dedicated stroke treatment program, rather than all hospitals in the country.
+The analysis focuses specifically on the 6 hospitals in 3 major cities, participating in Armenia’s dedicated stroke treatment program, rather than all hospitals in the country.
 These centers were selected because acute stroke treatment is highly time-sensitive, and outcomes depend heavily on reaching appropriate care within critical therapeutic windows — often referred to as the “golden hour”.

 Travel-time analysis was performed using a road network with estimated speeds assigned by road type.
 Areas located more than 3 km from the mapped road network were masked to avoid overinterpretation in sparsely connected mountainous terrain.